aitorpazos/jknslgt/README.md

 ## Usage

-Customise `nodedoy.json` to your needs and run node with `node nodedoy.js`.
+Customise `config.json` to your needs and run node with `node nodedoy.js`.

 ## Developing

 You can add new services to poll creating new modules under `modules` folder.
-Currently all job's status are stored solely in memory but this might be extended to support other storages in the future.
+Currently all job's status are stored solely in memory but this might be extended to support other storage options in the future.